IpsitaPrusty/Violence-Detection/README.md

 2. The ability to learn the local motion features by examined the concatenated two frames using CNN.
 3. The ability to learn the global temporal features by LSTM cell.
 ![](src/net/G2D19_P2OF_CNN_1LSTM_series.png)

-For more information, please refer to [Joshua's article](http://joshua-p-r-pan.blogspot.tw/2018/05/violence-detection-by-cnn-lstm.html).

 ## Requirements
 - Python3